Robert Winston, Baron Winston: Fertility treatment

 Winston holds strong views about the commercialisation of fertility treatment.
 He believes that ineffective treatments result in great anguish to couples and is alarmed that so many treatments for the symptom of infertility are carried out before proper investigation and diagnosis have been made.
 He is also sceptical about the effectiveness of current methods for screening human embryos to assess their viability.

-Gender-affirming surgery
+Gender identity

+During the House of Lords debate on the 2004 Gender Recognition Act, Winston offered a scientific argument in favour of the act, explaining that "There are so many different fluctuations in this broad spectrum of sexuality that I urge the House to be very cautious about defining it in terms of chromosomal, genital or any other simple definition.
+It simply is not medically just, and I am sure that it would produce bad law."

-Winston has called gender-affirming surgery "mutilation" and has said that "we can remove bits of our body and change our shape and so on but you can't change your sex because that is embedded in your genes in every cell of your body".
+More recently, Winston has described gender-affirming surgery as "mutilation" and asserted that "we can remove bits of our body and change our shape and so on but you can't change your sex because that is embedded in your genes in every cell of your body".

 Science as truth

 Winston has said, "I think there has to be a clear understanding that science is not the truth.
 It's a version of the truth."